 Buying your first home is a significant and exciting moment.
-At the same time, the process of buying a house can be daunting that it’s tempting just to continue to rent.
+At the same time, the process of buying a house can be daunting that it is tempting just to continue to rent.
 It’s important to arm yourself with knowledge and tips that can help you as a first-time home buyer who is making such a big life choice.
-If you’re ready to find your dream home, we’ve got some pointers for you that’ll make your journey of homeownership a little less stressful.
+If you are ready to find your dream home, we‘ve got some pointers for you that’ll make your journey of homeownership a little less stressful.

-If you’re sick of renting and want to get your own house, here are some handy tips to make life easier when looking for your first home:
+If you are sick of renting and want to get your own house, here are some handy tips to make life easier when looking for your first home:

 Set A Budget and Secure Financing

 Before everything else, set a budget and stick to it.
-If you have cash on hand, that’s good but if you’re doing mortgage, make sure that you have a proper understanding of the terms and conditions as well as your monthly payments.
+If you have cash on hand, that’s good, but if you are doing a mortgage, make sure that you have a proper understanding of the terms and conditions as well as your monthly payments.
 To give you an idea, you can use an online mortgage calculator.
 Budget plays a significant role when you’re buying a house.
 If you like a house, but the monthly payment is not within your budget, then it’s time to move on.

 Get A Realtor

-As a first time home buyer, one of the first thing you need to do is get a trusted realtor.
-Your real estate agent will serve as the quarterback of your real estate dream so it’s essential to get someone who will really help you with the process.
+As a first-time home buyer, one of the first things you need to do is get a trusted realtor.
+Your real estate agent will serve as the quarterback of your real estate dream, so it is essential to get someone who will really help you with the process.

 How to Get A Realtor

 - Check out websites and associations.

 - Ask for referrals from family/friends who’ve successfully purchased a home.